 The Target Talent Program (TTP) is Athletics Australia’s (AA) talent identification strand of the High Performance Strategy.
-The program is fully funded by the Australian Institute of Sport (AIS) Australian Winning Edge (AWE) program.
+The program is fully funded by Athletics Australia through it’s annual high performance investment from the Australian Institute of Sport (AIS).

 Earlier this year, Athletics Australia, with the support of its valued partners Athletics WA and the Western Australian Institute of Sport (WAIS), made some changes to the resourcing associated with the Target Talent Program (TTP) in WA.
-The TTP is funded by Athletics Australia (AA) as part of its high performance investment and forms an important component of the sport’s talent identification and athlete development initiatives.
+The TTP forms an important component of the sport’s talent identification and athlete development initiatives.
 This change saw the administration of the TTP move across to WAIS to coincide with the appointment of a State Performance Coordinator (SPC) as part of AA’s investment in high performance athletics in WA.
-The SPC role, filled by Todd Faulds, is a part time role that has responsibility for the coordination of AA and WAIS high performance activities and the associated link in to Athletics WA development programs.
+The SPC role has responsibility for the coordination of AA and WAIS high performance activities and the associated link in to Athletics WA development programs.

-Athletics WA’s Development Officer, Shane Ellis, works closely with Todd Faulds in the delivery of this program ensuring there is effective communication and promotion of the program to the Athletics WA membership.
+Athletics WA, works closely with WAIS in the delivery of this program ensuring there is effective communication and promotion of the program to the Athletics WA membership.

-Whilst there are a range of models in place across Australia for the various SPC roles, the move to the integration of the SPC role within WAIS was to consolidate resources, expand the role responsibility and develop a greater connection for athletics in to WAIS.
+Whilst there are a range of models in place across Australia for the various SPC roles, the move to the integration of the SPC role within WAIS was to consolidate resources, expand the role responsibility and develop a greater connection for talented young WA athletes and their coaches in to WAIS.
 The change mirrors similar successful setups in Queensland and New South Wales where SPC’s are employed by the state institutes/academies of sport.